yahoo/OneMobileSDK-releases-android/SDK CHANGELOG.md

 Unreleased
 ----------
+- Implemented firing of AdEngineFlowStarted on VPAID AdImpression
 - Change minimal Android API version to 19 (KitKat 4.4)
 - Fixed existing trackers to respect vpaid
 - Vpaid ad is shown under the ad controls